willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/stats/readme.txt

 === WordPress.com Stats ===
-Contributors: skeltoac, mdawaffe, automattic
+Contributors: automattic, skeltoac, mdawaffe
 Tags: stats, statistics
 Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.7.3
+Stable tag: 1.7.5

 You can have simple, concise stats with no additional load on your server by plugging into WordPress.com's stat system.